This offers borrowers the security of knowing that a portion of their income would be replaced if they are off work due to an accident or sickness.

-Commonly known as Accident, Sickness and/or Unemployment cover (ASU), this can give you peace of mind knowing that, in the event of redundancy or illness, your mortgage payments will be made and your home will be safe.
+Commonly known as Accident, Sickness and/or Unemployment cover (ASU), this can give you peace of mind knowing that, in the event of compulsory redundancy or illness, your mortgage payments will be made and your home will be safe.

 Most standard mortgages do not have any protection insurance included, so it’s important to decide what kind of separate cover you need.

 Usually payments are made for up to a maximum of 12-24 months, but if you would like to be covered for longer than this you may want to consider taking out income protection.